FernandaLFerrari/rosalind/README.md

-# rosalind
+# Rosalind

-Repositório criado para armazenamento dos códigos (python, R) usados para resolver os desafios do Rosalind Challenges (https://rosalind.info/problems/locations/).
+Repository created to store the code (python, R) used to solve Rosalind Challenges (https://rosalind.info/problems/locations/).